Explore debt relief programs and other options so you can find the fastest, easiest way to get out of debt.

 |Personal consolidation loan|

-- If you’re mostly current with your payments and don’t want to damage your credit score as you get out of debt, call a consumer credit counseling agency
+- If most of your accounts are current and you don’t want to damage your credit, call a consumer credit counseling agency

-- These agencies run debt management programs, which are debt consolidation programs specifically designed to eliminate unsecured debt.
+- These agencies run debt management programs, which are consolidation programs designed to eliminate unsecured debt.

-- If you’re already behind and most of your debts have been charged off and sent to collections, call a settlement company.
+- If you’re already behind and most of your debts are in collections, call a settlement company.

-There are many debt relief options and two popular solutions are debt management programs and debt settlement plans.
+There are many debt relief options, two of which include debt management programs and debt settlement plans.
 A common misconception is that they are the same thing.

 But they are actually two very different types of solutions.

-A debt management program, or DMP as it is commonly referred to, is the relief option where you pay back your principal in-full but your interest rates are reduced or even eliminated.
+A debt management program, or DMP, is the relief option where you pay back your principal in-full but your interest rates are reduced or even eliminated.

 You only have one payment to make each month, instead of several.
 And your credit score stays intact and may even improve while on the program.